kamal2283/my_blockchain/readme.md

-use post pan get and pull request to run the blockchain
+use post man's get and pull request to run the blockchain